A. Types of Exams and Other Graded Assessments

 No exams may be due or administered during the designated “reading week.”
 Papers and courtroom or other practice-based exercises are exempt from this timing rule; they may be due or administered at any time during the designated session, during the designated “reading week,” or during the designated final examination period.

 Exams may be administered electronically on Canvas or using other exam software.
 Mitchell Hamline School of Law may use software during some exams which prevents accessing unauthorized material during an exam administration.
-Not every instructor uses exam software for every exam, but if a particular exam requires it, Examplify must be installed and tested and the exam downloaded in order for a student to take an exam on their personal laptop computer.
+Not every instructor uses exam software for every exam, but if a particular exam requires it, the software must be installed in order for a student to take an exam on their personal laptop computer.
 For students using exam software, the following conditions must be met:

 - Exam software is compatible with Microsoft Windows and Macintosh OS.
 More information about supported Windows and Mac versions will be provided in the instructions students will receive prior to any exam that requires such software.

 - If a student’s computer suddenly becomes unusable prior to the beginning of an on-campus exam, the student may choose to take the exam using one of the library’s computers, or hand write the exam in a blue book.

 - If a computer suddenly becomes unusable during an on-campus exam already in progress, the student must use a blue book to finish the exam from the point where the computer stopped working.
-Information Technology personnel will retrieve the work that was completed in Examplify prior to the crash.
 No technical assistance is available during an on-campus exam.
-Students taking an exam online using Canvas should follow the specific exam instructions for what to do in the event of a technical issue during an online exam
+Students taking an exam online using Canvas should follow the specific exam instructions for what to do in the event of a technical issue during an online exam.